Interaction Desktop Help

 Note: The process designer must first create and publish the process.

-Manage Processes: In the Process Monitor, it enables you to manage and modify processes.
+Manage Processes: In the CIC client, this enables you to remove interaction associations from a process, retry or cancel a process, and view the Actions or Process Variables tabs in the Process Details dialog box.
+In the Process Monitor, it enables you to manage and modify processes.
 Managing a process includes canceling a process or changing data elements in a process.

 Note: Process Monitor is a separate application and is not part of the CIC client.
 It is an IC Business Manager module and an IC Server Manager module that an administrator can use to monitor, track, or interact with running process instances.
 For more information, see the Interaction Process Automation Designer Help.